KULeuvenNeuromechanics/PredSim/README.md

 - **S.weights.pass_torq_includes_damping**: specify if damping torque = damping coefficient * coordinate velocity is to be included in the cost function (0 or 1).
 Default is 1 [double].
 - **S.weights.a**: weight on muscle activations.
 Default is *2000* [double]
 - **S.weights.slack_ctrl**: weight on slack controls.
 Default is *0.001* [double]

+#### S.Cpp2Dll - These settn=ings are not used during creation of the external function, and not during the OCP
+- **S.Cpp2Dll.compiler**: select compiler for cpp projects.
+For example, 'Visual Studio 14 2015 Win64' or 'Visual Studio 15 2017 Win64'.
+Default is *Visual Studio 15 2017 Win64* [char]
+- **S.Cpp2Dll.PathCpp2Dll_Exe**: Path with exectuables to create .cpp file.
+You can use the function S.Cpp2Dll.PathCpp2Dll_Exe = InstallOsim2Dll_Exe(ExeDir) to download this exectuable with the input 'ExeDir' to folder in which you want to install the executable.
+The output argument of this function gives you the path to the folder with the exectutable.
+Default is empty.
+- **S.Cpp2Dll.export3DSegmentOrigins**: Export 3D segment origins.
+Default is S.Cpp2Dll.export3DSegmentOrigins = {'calcn_r', 'calcn_l', 'femur_r', 'femur_l', 'hand_r','hand_l', 'tibia_r', 'tibia_l', 'toes_r', 'toes_l'};
+- **S.Cpp2Dll.jointsOrder**: If you want to choose the order of the joints outputs.
+Default is empty, which uses the joint order of the .osim file.
+- **S.Cpp2Dll.coordinatesOrder**: If you want to choose the order of the coordinate outputs.
+Default is empty, which uses the coordinate order of the .osim file.
+- **S.Cpp2Dll.exportGRFs**: Export total GRFs (0 or 1).
+If True, right and left 3D GRFs (in this order) are exported.
+Set False or do not pass as argument to not export those variables.
+Default is 1.
+- **S.Cpp2Dll.exportSeparateGRFs**: Export separate GRFs (0 or 1).
+If True, right and left 3D GRFs (in this order) are exported for each of the contact spheres.
+Set False or do not pass as argument to not export those variables.
+Default is 1.
+- **S.Cpp2Dll.exportGRMs**: Export GRMs (0 or 1).
+If True, right and left 3D GRMs (in this order) are exported.
+Set False or do not pass as argument to not export those variables.
+Default is 1.
+- **S.Cpp2Dll.exportContactPowers**: Export contact sphere vertical deformation power (0 or 1).
+If True, right and left vertical deformation power of all contact spheres are exported.
+Set False or do not pass as argument to not export those variables.
+Default is 1.
+- **S.Cpp2Dll.verbose_mode**: Verbose mode (0 or 1).
+0: only warnings and errors, 1: all information on building .dll file